Cargill Foundation

 This funder does not have a public application process.
 The Cargill Foundation operates on a strictly invitation-only basis and does not accept unsolicited proposals or requests for funding.

-The foundation proactively identifies and invites organizations to apply for grants rather than accepting applications from nonprofits.
+The foundation proactively identifies and invites organisations to apply for grants rather than accepting applications from nonprofits.
 Foundation staff research potential grantees that align with their focus areas and reach out to them directly as part of this invitation-only process.

 Getting on Their Radar

 The foundation identifies grant recipients through research and relationship building within the Minneapolis-St. Paul nonprofit sector.
-Organizations working in STEM education, college/career readiness, or childhood nutrition for K-12 low-income and BIPOC youth in the Twin Cities may be discovered through:
+Organisations working in STEM education, college/career readiness, or childhood nutrition for K-12 low-income and BIPOC youth in the Twin Cities may be discovered through:

 - The foundation's active research and monitoring of the local nonprofit landscape